MINDFUL SELF-COMPASSION TO HELP YOU AWAKEN TO HOPE AND POSSIBILITY

 Why would I want to use self-compassion?

-Founded by the research psychologists Dr. Kristin Neff and Chris Germer, mindful self-compassion has been found time and time again to promote healthy ways of being with yourself.
+Founded by the research psychologist Dr. Kristin Neff and clinical psychologist Chris Germer, mindful self-compassion has been found time and time again to promote healthy ways of being with yourself.
 Noticing your pain mindfully and applying the balm of kindness helps us relax and remember that we are just human, in need of care and support, just like everyone else.

 Don’t I need to beat myself up to be successful?